Welcome to

 Providing high quality comprehensive health care with continuity since 1995

 Annual vaccination is the most important measure to prevent influenza and its complications.
-It is recommended for all people 6 months of age and older.
+It is recommended for all people aged 6 months and older.

 Influenza vaccination is particularly important for those considered most at risk.
 The National Immunisation Program (NIP) or the WA Department of Health (State) provide free influenza vaccines for people in the following high-risk groups: